Applying for postdoctoral fellowships

 The most commonly-applied for schemes are:

-- British Academy Postdoctoral Fellowship,
+- British Academy Postdoctoral Research Fellowships

-- Leverhulme Early Career Fellowship
+- Leverhulme Trust Early Career Fellowships

 - British Academy International Fellowships (for non-UK nationals coming from outside the UK)

-- EC Marie Curie Intra-European and International Incoming Fellowships
+- EC Marie Curie Individual Fellowships Programme

 - ESRC New Investigator grant

 - Once you decide to apply for a postdoctoral research fellowship, you will need to identify and approach a potential mentor, and discuss your application with them.
 You should do this as early in the application process as possible.
-The Research Office have sample texts which may be used by the mentors when completing their sections for the application form.
-School policy is that all postdoctoral fellows have a mentor, even where this is not a requirement of the fellowship scheme.
+School policy is that all postdoctoral fellows must have a mentor, even where this is not a requirement of the fellowship scheme.
+Your mentor needs to be a permanent member of SPS academic staff with research interests aligned with your own.
+Academic profiles of SPS staff can be found on our web pages Subject Areas | School of Social and Political Science by clicking on 'People' under each of the seven Subject Areas.

 - If you wish to see any past successful applications , please contact us.
 Bear in mind that application forms may change.
+The SPS Research Office only provides copies of previously successful applications to candidates who are given support to proceed to full application stage.

 - Note that all applications must be approved by Head of School - including outline applications.
 Please do not submit your application until approval has been obtained.